GPS Tracker Safety Alerts

 One of the key benefits of GPS Trackers for dementia and Alzheimer's is knowing when the person wanders.
 Also called geofencing, you can set a radius (upwards of 50 meters) from where the tracker is - if the person then wanders beyond this distance, you (and two other carers if necessary) can receive a text alert.

 You can create up to three different zones (of varying sizes and places) that send an alert if the person walks out of them (e.g. away from home), or into them (e.g. a particular destination, or to know that they're home again).

-If you use online tracking, you can have a ping on your phone instead when the tracker enters or leaves a zone, and can create circular or polygonal zones anywhere on the map.
+If you set up online tracking, you can have a ping on your phone's app instead when the tracker enters or leaves a zone, and can create multiple circular or square zones anywhere on the map.

-Our Stray Star GPS Tracker also works as a fall detector.
-They have built in motion sensors - so if the wearer (who may be a vulnerable adult or with risk of stroke) should fall, the device will sense an impact and trigger a Fall Alert.
+Our Stray Star GPS Dementia Tracker also works as a fall detector.
+It has a built-in motion sensor - if the wearer (who may be a vulnerable adult or with risk of stroke) should fall, the device will sense an impact and trigger a Fall Alert.
 To prevent false alarms, it will beep ten times first, during which time the wearer can cancel the alert by pressing the main button on the front.